jon-appleby/espn_fantasy_football/README.md

 All-play ratio shows how often each team would have beaten every other team each week.
 This helps separate team quality from head-to-head schedule luck.

-Mitch P had the best all-play ratio at approximately 67.4%, followed closely by Austin and Jon at approximately 66.8%.
+Mitch P had the best all-play ratio at 67.4%, followed closely by Austin and Jon at approximately 66.8%.
 Lucas had a strong actual win rate of 70.6%, but a lower all-play ratio of 57.2%, suggesting his record was stronger than his weekly scoring.